Bradley Jaden

-Bradley Jaden (born Bradley Wilson) is an English actor.
-He is 37 years of age as for 2025.
+Bradley Jaden (born Bradley Wilson, 25 march 1987) is an English actor.
 His West End credits include the leading roles of Javert and Enjolras in Les Misérables, Fiyero in Wicked, and Lancelot in Camelot.
+In October 2026, he'll make his Broadway debut as Jesse in Wanted: The Legend of the Sisters Clarke.

 In addition to his leading West End credits is also understudying the title role in Shrek the Musical and Jean Valjean in Les Mis.
 He starred as Raoul in the Italian premiere of The Phantom of the Opera.
 He reprised the role of Inspector Javert in Les Misérables: The Arena Spectacular World Tour.

 Bradley also starred in EastEnders in 2023 as Sonia's lodger.

-As of 2025, he has held the role of Inspector Javert in 8 separate stints and Enjolras for 4 respectively, spanning over a decade in Les Miserables, the West End's longest running musical.
+As of 2026, he has held the role of Inspector Javert in 10 separate stints and Enjolras for 4 respectively, spanning over a decade in Les Miserables, both in the West End and on various International Tours.